jacomyal/sigma.js/examples/extra-large-graphs/README.md

 # Extra Large Graphs Demo with `@rapidsai/node` GPU acceleration

 RAPIDS.ai is an open source GPU-acceleration project.
-We're building new tools with familiar APIs and extending existing tools to that more scientists and users can take advantage of GPU performance.
+We're building new tools with familiar APIs and extending existing tools so that more scientists and users can take advantage of GPU performance.

 This project creates a `RapidsGraphologyGraph` subclass of `Graph`,